Sue9104/web-manual/interface/guest-released-projects.md

 3. **View entry's translation: click "Entries" to detail, then click "View" to see entry's translation.**

-4. **Open an issue if found error: click "Open Issue", and issue is only available for latest version.**
+4. **Open an issue if found error: click "Open Issue", and the issue is only available for the latest version.**

 ![](/assets/released_projects.projects.png)